WWE Rumors: Kurt Angle To Have One Last Match Against AJ Styles At Wrestlemania 33

 A photo posted by AJ Styles (@realajstyleswwe) on

-Lesnar is still busy with Goldberg and if they want to give Kurt Angle a proper farewell then they should give him Styles.
+Lesnar is still busy with Goldberg, and if they want to give Kurt Angle a proper farewell, then they should give him Styles.
 The two of them already had numerous memorable battles over at TNA and will probably figure in a classic match at Wrestlemania 33.
 Having Kurt Angle fight someone like AJ Styles will give him another memorable wrestling affair to cap off his legendary career.

 A lot of old WWE fans would tell you that a match like that is the proper way to pay homage to one of the WWE’s most successful and entertaining character.
 Plus, it would do wonders for AJ Styles’ blossoming but young WWE career.
 With all the positives in this match up, there is a good chance that the WWE goes this route at Wrestlemania 33.